 By Mark Darco

-Mark Darco is a nationally certified personal trainer with 15 years experience.
-He has completed multiple certifications.
-He trains clients in NYC and Brooklyn, NY.
+Mark Darco is a professional personal trainer who has completed multiple certifications.
+He works in the Brooklyn, NYC area.